Jianwei07/aiap13-liaw-jian-wei/README.md

     e. a bar chart was exported as visualization for this code

-unable to identify mistake to fix run.sh after trying different ways to connect MLP.py pathway to run.sh.
+_Unable to identify mistake to fix run.sh after trying different ways to connect MLP.py pathway to run.sh.
-MLP.py individually is able to produce results.
+MLP.py individually is able to produce results._

 ### Personal Thoughts
 This assessment was an eye-opening one from the usual hackerrank/hackerearth test.
 This requires the programmer to sort